 We welcome groups for guided tours of the WCMGA Learning Garden with suggested tour times on Thursdays between 10 AM- 1 PM during our weekly volunteer activities.
 If you are interested in scheduling a tour lead by a Master Gardener, please contact Sandy Japely at email@example.com.
 Map.
 Select the link above for more information about the Learning Garden.

 The In the Garden Series offers sustainable gardening educational sessions taught by Master Gardeners in our Demonstration Garden at Washington County FairPlex and the Learning Garden at Jenkins Estate.
 Many sessions provide some on-hands training, and all utilize the backdrop of the garden to enhance the learning experience.
 The In the Garden Series is open to the public at no cost and no pre-registration is required.
 In the Garden Series sessions are held, rain or shine.
 Many of the series lessons are approved for Master Gardener education hours for recertification.
 Select the link above for the In the Garden Series Schedule.

 The WCMGA holds free monthly gardening lectures on the first Tuesday evening of each month (except July and August).
 Each lecture features an expert presentation that will keep you fascinated.
 Find a schedule of Guest Speakers here.
 Lectures are free, open to the public, no registration needed, free parking!

 Does your garden club need a speaker for an upcoming meeting?
 Want to arrange a talk at your local library?
 Would your group like a guided tour of the demonstration garden?
 We provide knowledgeable speakers on many gardening topics.
-For more information on the various programs please refer to our: Speaker’s Topics, and to request a speaker please refer to The Gardening Speakers’ Guild page.
+For more information on the various programs please refer to our: Speaker’s Topics, and to request a speaker please click on the title link and fill out the form.